 Here’s a breakdown of the main six categories of Amazon FBA fee :

-Once you send your product to an Amazon FBA fulfilment center, the products are handled, packed, shipped and maintained by the fulfilment team.
+Once you send your product to an Amazon FBA fulfillment center, the products are handled, packed, shipped and maintained by the fulfillment team.
 The FBA fees cover all the works and come down to only a few dollars, which is a lot less than an individual seller would pay for doing the work through a third-party shipping system.

 For non-professional sellers, there is a flat $1 fee for all Amazon FBA products that you want to sell.

 If you are a professional seller on Amazon, there is a flat fee of $39.99 per month for selling products on Amazon.
 So, if you are selling over 40 products on Amazon per month, we suggest opting for the professional seller package to get lower seller fees.